 - 2-3 tbsp maple syrup or to taste

 - 1 tsp vanilla extract optional

-- 2 tbsp coconut oil unrefined is best for a tropical taste
+- 2 tbsp coconut oil unrefined is best for more coconut flavor

 - 2 tbsp maple syrup